 Elisha's house.
 Instead of eagerly running out to meet him, Elisha

-Jordan, and your flesh will be restored and you will be cleansed."
+the Jordan River, and your flesh will be restored and you will be cleansed."

 Naaman was furious at Elisha's words.
 He had thought Elisha would surely

 come out and call on the name of the Lord his God, and wave his hand over

 his disease, and cure him of his leprosy!
 But no, the prophet hadn't

 even bothered to show his face.
 Besides, Naaman fumed, the rivers of

 his own country were much cleaner than the muddy Jordan.
 Why couldn't